Exclusion, Selection and Award Criteria

 Evaluation Criteria

-Evaluation Criteria and the Evaluation matrix may assist you in your evaluation if you are not using PCS-T. More information on evaluation criteria can be found on the Award Criteria station.
+The Evaluation matrix may assist you in your evaluation if you are not using PCS-T. More information on evaluation criteria can be found on the Award Criteria station.

 Exclusion grounds, selection and award criteria must be clearly defined in the call for competition and/or procurement documents.
 This will ensure a common understanding of the requirements by all bidders.

-These must not be changed or waived during the procurement process e.g. the Contract Notice and the call for competition should contain a list and brief description of criteria regarding the personal situation of bidders that may lead to their exclusion, and minimum and specific requirements detailed.
+These must not be changed or waived during the procurement process e.g. the Contract Notice and the call for competition must contain a list and brief description of criteria regarding the personal situation of bidders that may lead to their exclusion, and minimum and specific requirements detailed.

 Reserved Contracts